 Beitostølen Ski School offers classes for most levels, including children.
 The ski school employs trained instructors in all types of skiing.

-Beitostølen offers 320 kilometers of prepared cross country tracks, some of which stretching into the Jotunheimen National Park and offering great views.
+Beitostølen offers 200 miles of prepared cross country tracks, some of which stretching into the Jotunheimen National Park and offering great views.
 There are different types of forest and high mountain tracks - depending on how challenging and how long you want your journey to be.

 Also available is a late night cross-country track which stays lit till 10 pm.